95th Street (Chicago): Transportation

 Taking into account its entire length, 95th Street is the longest east–west road on Chicago's South Side, and is served by a number of trains and buses (75th Street is longer as a whole, but has its majority in DuPage County rather than Chicago and Cook County.)
 The 95th/Dan Ryan terminal of the Red Line is one of the busiest in the system.
 It is a transfer point for people living on the far south side or in the suburbs.
 The CTA 95 95th and Pace 381 buses run along 95th Street.
 Additionally, the 29 State, 34 South Michigan, 100 Jeffery Manor Express, 103 West 103rd, 106 East 103rd, 108 Halsted/95th, 111 111th/King Drive, 112 Vincennes/111th, 115 Pullman/115th, and 119 Michigan/119th buses, as well as the Pace 352 Halsted, 353 95th/Dan Ryan CTA/Calumet City/Homewood, 359 Robbins/South Kedzie Avenue, and 395 95th/Dan Ryan CTA/UPS Hodgkins buses, start and end at 95th/Dan Ryan station.
-A number of Metra lines cross 95th Street, including: two stops on the Rock Island District line at 95th Street–Longwood and 95th Street - Beverly Hills, the Electric Main and Blue Island Lines at 95th Street (Chicago State University), and the SouthWest Service line at Oak Lawn.
-The South Shore Line (NICTD) also crosses 95th Street at the Metra Electric Station but does not stop there.
+A number of Metra lines cross 95th Street, including: two stops on the Rock Island District line at 95th Street–Longwood and 95th Street–Beverly Hills, the Electric Main and Blue Island branches at 95th Street/CSU, and the SouthWest Service at Oak Lawn.
+The South Shore Line also crosses 95th Street at the Metra Electric station but does not stop there.